MeU1024/qc-vis/README.md

 ## Current Issues and Bugs
 As Quantivine is still under development, there are a few known issues and bugs that we are working on addressing.
 Here is a list of the current issues:

-1. **Issue 1**: Not support for several syntax, e.g., class definition.
+1. **Issue 1**: Limited support for certain syntax, such as class definitions.

    - Status: Investigating

-   - Workaround: See the [feature list](scripts/).
-For now, try to write the circuit using supported syntax.
+   - Workaround: Refer to the [feature list](scripts/) for the supported syntax.
+For now, avoid using unsupported syntax in your circuits.

 2. **Issue 2**: Incorrect rendering of certain quantum gates or abstractions in the visualization.